gardening

 When growing Mint in containers – cnce the root system has filled the pot or container then the plant can be lifted out of the pot and then divided into 3 or 4 plants and then each plant re-potted in the center of a new pot with additional compost to backfill the container.

-See also How to Plant Garlic in Containers
+See also How to Grow Cantaloupe

 Do this in spring and these plants will soon put on vigorous growth in their new container.
 This will help keep your plant healthy and enable it to expand its root system even though it is in a restricted space.